-On this day in 1844, William Makepeace Thackeray completes The Luck of Barry Lyndon: A Romance of the Last Century, which is published in Fraser's Magazine.
+On November 3, 1844, William Makepeace Thackeray completes The Luck of Barry Lyndon: A Romance of the Last Century, which is published in Fraser’s Magazine.

 Thackeray was born in Calcutta in 1811.
 As a young man, he attended Cambridge but left without a degree, then drifted through a variety of professions.
 He tried studying law, then decided to become a painter.
 While studying art in Paris, he met his future wife, a penniless Irish girl named Isabella, with whom he had two children.
 After his marriage, Thackeray returned to England and applied himself to a career in journalism.
 His satiric sketches were very popular.
 Like his contemporary and acquaintance Charles Dickens, he observed everyday life and characters closely in his journalistic writings and turned them into absurd characters in his fiction.